Vascular Theory Exams 2024

-All SVT practical exams require an 'internal examiner' and an 'external examiner' to be present
+All CSVS practical exams require an 'internal examiner' and an 'external examiner' to be present

 To support the candidate in preparation towards sitting the practical exam and on the day to help the candidate perform to the best of their ability.
 To examine the candidate and ensure they meet the requirements and standards to be an SVT accredited vascular scientist.